KadynCBR/KadynCBR.github.io/_projects/danmaku.md

 Doing this removes the constant overhead of creating and deleting bullets.

+---

 <!-- Scriptable Object Event Architecture -->
 ## Scriptable Object Event Architecture
+This game was made with a strong lean into Scriptable Object Event Architecture.
+This <a href="https://www.youtube.com/watch?v=raQ3iHhE_Kk">talk</a> was pretty inspiring to try using events to decouple a lot of the systems talked about here.
+I found I really enjoyed working with this paradigm, despite it not having as clear a paper trail as traditional dependency injection in unity.
+The benefits far outweight the cons in my head as a lot of these systems I made are easily portable to other projects.
+I extended the methods discussed in the talk quite a bit, adding generics and parameters to events, as well as making special Scriptable Object variables to house custom data types and the like.

+---

 <!-- Custom Tools for map creation -->
 ## Custom Map Creation Tools